 When you are ready to prepare the burger, drain the water and rinse.
 Place half of the chickpeas into a food processor and pulse for 10 seconds until they have broken down into smaller pieces.
 Place into a large bowl and set to the side.

-Place the remaining chickpeas into the food processor with the garlic, chives, baking soda, mustard powder, salt, lime juice, Worcestershire sauce, and Tabasco sauce.
+Place the remaining chickpeas into the food processor with the garlic, chives, baking soda, mustard powder, salt, lime juice, Worcestershire sauce or soy sauce, and Tabasco sauce.
 Mix until you have a paste.

 Place into the bowl with the small chickpea pieces, and combine with a spoon.